davidajuan/MassTestingPlatform/docs/TESTING-RUNBOOK.md

 The Testing Runbook walks you through the Drive Through Testing site logisitcs, broken down by the two main checkpoints.
 The roles required for each checkpoint are provided, and a more comprehensive staffing plan can be found [here](./site-staffing-plan)

+## Employee Entrance Screening Tent

+This station is staffed by 2 nurses or nurse assistant.
+Their role is to take every person's temperature coming in through the employee entrance (full time staff, volunteers, medical staff, deliveries, media, maintenance and police / EMS)

+- The nurse/nurse assistant takes each person's temperature as they come through the checkpoint.
+Your temperature must be under 100.1 to be allowed entrance.
+A color coded sticker with the current date is provided to each person that passes the temperature check.
+- If someone is at 100.1 or over, the nurses are required to call the project manager and report it.
+The project manager then calls the employee's supervisor and notifies them that their employee has a temperature.
+- The staff for this tent arrive two hours before the testing site opens to the public.
+- PPE: Mask, gloves, goggles, and touch free thermometers are required.

 ## Checkpoint 1 Roles:

 Role | Description